 Imagine a state roughly the size of Colorado, but with one tenth the number of residents.
 In fact Colorado has 5.7 million people whereas Wyoming has about 570,000.
 Wyoming is the least populous state in the US, but the tenth largest in physical size.

 In the northwest United States, Wyoming features a harsh, dry, rocky landscape that made settlement dramatic.
 Much of the history, culture and art in Wyoming reflects that story.

 In its early days, Wyoming struggled to attract enough settlers in order to apply for statehood.
 But in many ways this rugged landscape attracted a certain type of person with a specific spirit and mentality.
 It was not for the faint of heart.

 Tourism and Travel in Wyoming

-Many tourists are lured to Wyoming by outdoor sports such as skiing at Jackson Hole, camping at Yosemite and fly fishing throughout the state, but people should also know there are dozens of cultural experiences and family friendly Wyoming activities worth experiencing.
+Many tourists are lured to Wyoming by outdoor sports such as skiing at Jackson Hole, camping at Yellowstone National Park and fly fishing throughout the state, but people should also know there are dozens of cultural experiences and family friendly Wyoming activities worth experiencing.
 There’s so much more to Wyoming than skiing and camping alone.

 Wondering What to Do in Wyoming?

 When I was visiting we toured numerous museums and learned a lot about Wyoming culture and history.
 Here are some of my recommendations of what to do in Wyoming.